ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ##### Move it

-Make it move will happen just after each draw, for the next.
-What we want to do is make the head of the snake follow a direction each redraw, until an event.
+A move will happen just after each draw.
+What we want to do is make the head of the snake follow a direction with each re-draw, until a given event.

-For now, it simply goes up:
+For now, it simply goes like:

 ```rkt
 (define (snake-position-update)